jundalisay/superb/content/en/research/hume/essays/part-1/14b-the-arts.md

 ---
 title: "The Rise And Progress Of The Arts"
-heading: "Essay 14b by David Hume (Part 1)"
+heading: "Essay 14b by David Hume Simplified"
 description: "The Rise And Progress Of The Arts"
 image: /covers/essays.jpg
-date: "2020-01-14"
+date: 2020-12-04
-linkb: "/research/hume/essays/part-1/14a-the-sciences"
-linkbtext: "the-sciences"
-linkf: "/research/hume/essays/part-1/15-epicurean"
-linkftext: "epicurean"
+author: David Hume
+icons: /icons/hume.png
 ---

 Monarchies get their foundation from a superstitious reverence to priests and princes who have commonly abridged the liberty of reasoning on religion and politics, and consequently on metaphysics and morals.